Current Industry Challenges

 As the regulation of greenhouse gases and other air emissions imposed on power plants has become more rigorous, electricity generators are facing increasing difficulties in obtaining permits to build and operate coal-fueled power plants and higher costs to comply with the permits received at such facilities.

-The United States Environmental Protection Agency (EPA) has recently finalized two rules to constrain certain air emissions from power plants.
-While one of the rules (Cross-State Air Pollution Rule) was recently vacated by a Federal Court, the uncertainty about the implementation and timing of EPA initiatives over the next several years threatens to significantly impact all coal-fueled electricity generation units that are not equipped with pollution control equipment.
+The United States Environmental Protection Agency (EPA) finalized two rules to constrain certain air emissions from power plants.
+While one of the rules (Cross-State Air Pollution Rule) was vacated by a Federal Court, the uncertainty about the implementation and timing of EPA initiatives over the next several years threatens to significantly impact all coal-fueled electricity generation units that are not equipped with pollution control equipment.
 In addition, the EPA has proposed performance standards for certain new power plants that would significantly restrict the permissible emissions of carbon dioxide, a by-product of burning coal, and in doing so severely limit the future development of coal-fueled electricity.